SoftwareAG/c8y-docs/src/documents/guides/reference-guide/device-management.html.md

 ### c8y\_SupportedMeasurements

 *c8y\_SupportedMeasurements* lists the measurements that are produced by the device.
 These measurements will be shown as graph in the user interface.
 For example, if the supported measurements list contains "c8y\_SignalStrength" (see below), a signal strength graph of the modem will be shown.

     "c8y_SupportedMeasurements": [ "c8y_SignalStrength", "c8y_Battery" ]

 ![Device supports signal strength measurement](images/c8yimages/devicemgmt/supportedmeasurements.png)

+**This fragment is currently computed dynamically, so there is no need to maintain it manually in the device.
+To get the list of supported measurements for the device, use the following REST API request:**

+*GET /inventory/managedObjects/{mo\_id}/supportedMeasurements*

 # Device information